 Early evidence suggests that whey protein might also help prevent milk allergies in formula-fed infants.
-When compared to cow’s milk protein, whey may prevent the development of atopic dermatitis or eczema in young children.
-Talk to a pediatrician before giving your baby whey protein.
+When compared to cow’s milk protein, whey may help prevent the development of atopic dermatitis or eczema in young children.
+More research is needed.
+Talk to your child's health care provider before giving your baby whey protein.

 Whey protein has also been studied as a way to slow down metastatic cancer.
 More research needs to be done.

 Optimal doses of whey protein have not been established for any condition.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it very hard to establish a standard dose.